Philocoder93/schelling/readme.md

 5. As a user, I should be able to resize the board to as large or as small as I want.

 User story 5 requires new functionality that I will add later.

+New Step only works some of the time.

+Need to radically simplify/ clean up the code.